Mattia Preti: Naples, 1653–1661

-During most of 1653–1660, he worked in Naples, starting with a Saint Nicholas.
-There he was influenced by another prominent painter of his era, Luca Giordano.
-Preti's major works include a series of large fresco ex-votos depicting the Virgin or saints delivering people from the plague, which were painted on seven city gates and are now lost - two sketches for them are in the Capodimonte Museum in Naples, including a bozzetto of the Virgin with the baby Jesus looming over the dying and their burial parties which envisions a Last Judgement presided over by a woman.
-Preti also won a commission to supervise the construction, carving, and gilding for the nave and transept of San Pietro a Maiella, along with producing a Judith and Holofernes and Saint John the Baptist, both still in Naples.
+The plague that struck Naples in 1656 decimated the local population, reducing it from 450,000 to just under 200,000 inhabitants.
+Following this tragic event, numerous public works were commissioned in gratitude to the Virgin Mary and Naples' patron saints for saving the city.
+Preti's major works from this period include a series of large fresco ex-votos depicting the Virgin or saints delivering people from the plague, which were painted on seven city gates and are now lost - two sketches for them are in the Capodimonte Museum in Naples, including a bozzetto of the Virgin with the baby Jesus looming over the dying and their burial parties which envisions a Last Judgement presided over by a woman.
+Preti also won a commission to supervise the construction, carving, and gilding for the nave and transept of the church of San Pietro a Majella, Naples.